 Preparing Your Manuscript for Publication

-This workshop is centered on planning, writing, and submitting manuscripts for publication in biomedical journals.
+This lecture is centered on planning, writing, and submitting manuscripts for publication in biomedical journals.
 Students will be guided through the publication process, journal selection, and authorship guidelines and standards.
 The writing section of the workshop is centered on steps and tips for writing a compelling manuscript (title, abstract, introduction, methods/materials, results, and discussion).
 The manuscript submission process and review, copyright issues, research integrity, and DoD public access policy compliance will also be discussed.

 Research Data Management

-This workshop introduces a concept of data-driven research, research data management, and data management planning for grant proposals.
+This lecture introduces a concept of data-driven research, research data management, and data management planning for grant proposals.
 The research data life cycle, including data collection, processing methods, and analysis of qualitative and quantitative data will be discussed.
 Attendees will become familiar with data submission standards and DoD biomedical research and data policy.

 Managing Reference Citations with EndNote (Desktop/Standalone version)